wsdookadr/mdetect/README.md

 Contributing
 ============

+This code is very much a work in progress.
 You're free to submit pull requests with improvements.
-Existing issues take priority over new ones.
+Please review open issues before posting new ones.

 This code is released under the MIT license.